progvocab/products-service/ai/index.md

 ### Gaussian / Normal
 ###

+# Supervised Learning
+- Stochastic
+  - Random sampling
+  - different results for same input
+- Probabilistic
+  - Result is a probability
+  - Cat : 85 % , Dog : 15%
+- Deterministic
+  - Result is a single class
+  - Same input produces same Result on each execution

 # Naive Bayes
 - assumes features are independent , hence naive
 - calculates probability of each class